-Briscoe placed heavy emphasis on legislation to as sure individuals' right to
+Briscoe placed heavy emphasis on legislation to assure individuals' right to

-He drew some of his best applause with proposals to expand powers of the Co ordinating Board, Texas Col lege and University System. to give it a veto over new higher education construction programs and creation of new departments.
-Many college boards of regents can layton named Rep. Bill Presnal of Bryan, 42, chairman of the budget-writing Appropriations Committee. cattleman, and called for a spending.
+He drew some of his best applause with proposals to expand powers of the Coordinating Board, Texas College and University System, to give it a veto over new higher education construction programs and creation of new departments.
+Many college boards of regents can be expected to fight the bill.